Skip to main content

 Option A - WiFi Router settings

-Pending your local network setup, you may have access to a wireless router settings interface.
-If you're using TRMNL at home, this would show al ist of devices such as your phone, television, computers, and so on.
+Pending your local network setup, you may have access to a wireless router settings interface or mesh network mobile app.
+This app will present a list of devices like your phone, television, computers, and so on.

-If you have access to this, look for a device whose name starts with "ESP_", followed by a few random characters.
-Select that device and you should see a "MAC" value such as "AB:4D:CA:FF:Q1".
+If you have access to such an interface, look for a device whose name starts with "ESP_", followed by a few random characters.
+Select that device and you should see a "MAC" value such as AB:4D:CA:FF:Q1.

 Option B - WiFi Portal Footer